Looking for a PDF of this content?

 Heat pumps are a key technology utilized by building owners seeking Net-Zero Energy Certifications.

+They work by transferring thermal energy from outside (from air or the ground) and feeding it directly into your building.
 This cycle is also reversible meaning they can transfer warm indoor air to outside.

 Installing a heat pump system may provide significant savings through reducing fuel bills as they are three to five times more efficient than electric resistant systems.